espg/Parallel.GAMIT/README.md

 # React + TypeScript + Vite

 -	Check .env.sample and change server url to where the api is hosted.

-- 	Run with npm run dev
+- 	Run with npm install & npm run dev